 Mobility Management Information Network

 In Massachusetts, the Executive Office of Health and Human Services (EOHHS) Human Service Transportation Office (HST) and the Mass.
 Department of Transportation (MassDOT) are working together to develop statewide strategies and policies that support mobility for all and provide technical assistance and resources to assist local and regional mobility management efforts.
-In state fiscal year 2012, the Executive Office of Health and Human Services received a $600,000 federal grant to facilitate local and regional mobility management and transportation coordination efforts across the state.
+In state fiscal year 2012, EOHHS received a $600,000 federal grant to facilitate local and regional mobility management and transportation coordination efforts across the state.
 To continue this work, EOHHS received an additional grant that will take effect in fiscal year 2014.

 - Support regional efforts across Massachusetts to increase mobility for people with disabilities, seniors, and others who needs transportation